lzambarda/hbt/README.md

 - [ ] Better error catching
 - [ ] More dynamic graph parameters (env variables or flags)
 - [ ] Do not store sensistive information (is it even possible to detect it?)
+- [ ] Identify "workflows" by using the walker model (for the naive implementation)